-Fiat Chrysler reviews Italy plan after new taxes on polluting cars
+FCA reviewing Italy plan after new taxes for polluting cars

-The carmaker said in late November that it would spend more than 5 billion euros ($5.7 billion) on new models and engines in Italy over the next three years to try to make better use of factories and boost jobs and margins.
+The carmaker said in late November it would spend more than 5 billion euros ($5.7 billion) on new models and engines in Italy over the next three years to try to make better use of factories and boost jobs and margins.

-In December, however, Italy approved measures to offer subsidies of up to 6,000 euros to buyers of new low-emission vehicles while introducing taxes on the larger petrol and diesel cars.
+In December, however, Italy approved measures to offer subsidies of up to 6,000 euros to buyers of new low-emission vehicles while introducing taxes on the larger gasoline and diesel cars.

 “It certainly means it needs to be reviewed again.
 It’s being reviewed at this moment,” Manley told journalists on the sidelines of the Detroit auto show.
 “Until that review is finished I can’t comment any further.”

-FCA’s Italian plans were intended to deliver on a strategy outlined by late boss Sergio Marchionne in June, when he committed to keep converting Italian plants to churn out higher-margin Alfa Romeos, Jeeps and Maseratis, as well as hybrid and electric vehicles, to protect jobs and lift profits.
+FCA’s Italian plans were intended to deliver on a strategy outlined by late boss Sergio Marchionne in June, when he committed to keep converting Italian plants to churn out higher-margin Alfa Romeos, Jeeps and Maseratis, as well as hybrid and electric vehicles, to protect jobs and lift profit.

+Manley said tariffs imposed by U.S. President Donald Trump’s administration on steel and aluminum imports would add between $300 million and $350 million in extra costs for FCA in 2019.

+He said the partial U.S. government shutdown over spending for a wall sought by Republican Trump on the U.S.-Mexican border has delayed final certification of one of FCA’s heavy-duty pickup trucks.

-Manley, who took the helm at the world’s seventh-largest carmaker last year after Marchionne’s sudden death, also said that FCA’s robotics business Comau and castings unit Teksid were not for sale at the moment.
+Manley, who took the helm at the world’s seventh-largest carmaker last year after Marchionne’s sudden death, also said that FCA’s robotics business, Comau, and castings unit, Teksid, were not for sale at the moment.

 “I’m focused on building value in those businesses.
 If I’m able to do that, that’s going to give me options in the future,” he said.